Qbizinc/qbiz-wiki/training/qram/nibbles/definition_of_hms.md

 Each single-partition table and partition (in multi-partition tables) has a location property, that contains a file system path.
 This path may be a file or a directory.
 The Hive Metastore simply stores this as a string; it's up to Hive (or whichever query engine) to decipher the path.

 ### Location Property Limitations
 That each partition may only have a single location is a major limitation to Hive architecture.
-In contrast, Snowflake and Delta Lake internally allow multiple paths, which sets the foundation for:
+In contrast, Snowflake and Delta Lake internally allow multiple locations, which sets the foundation for:
 - Persistent data structures (PDS)
   - Avoids full-copy-on-write
 - Serializable isolation-level version control